timbarclay/ts-react-electron-demo/README.md

 A little starter package for scaffolding React & Redux based Electron apps written in Typescript and build with Webpack.

+## Features

+This package uses Typescript, React, Redux, Webpack 2 and Babili (so we can use Webpack's [tree-shaking](https://github.com/blacksonic/typescript-webpack-tree-shaking)).
+All the code goes inside `src` with stuff to do with the main process in `src/main` and stuff to do with the renderer processes in `src/renderer`.

+All React stuff lives in `src/renderer/ui`. `src/renderer/ui/rootReducer.ts` contains the root Redux reducer as well as an interface that defines the 'state shape'.
+Individual, reusable React components live in `components` along with their styles and their Redux actions and reducers while Redux container components (i.e where `mapStateToProps` functions etc happen) are in `containers`.

+Non-UI related front end code lives in `src/renderer/application`.

 ## Running locally

 * Make sure you have electron `npm install -g electron` and typings `npm install -g typings`